 The Companies’ joint news release dated November 18, 2014 provides further details on this arrangement as do NexOptic’s Management Discussion & Analysis documents and Financial Statements published after the end of each calendar quarter.
 All these documents and other relevant documents including Filing Statements specific to this arrangement are available on either NexOptic’s website www.nexoptic.com and/or www.sedar.com

 Charmain of NexOptic

-Mr. Armstrong and his family own Armada Investments Ltd., the principal family management company through which he has built a diversified portfolio of assets and businesses including international real estate development, casinos, automobile dealerships, trucking and numerous others.
+Mr. Armstrong has substantial experience in business development and operations.
 He has held the positions of Chairman, President, CEO and/or Director of several successful mining and exploration companies, including being one of the founding Directors of Silvercorp Metals Inc. (NYSE:SVM).
 Under his command, his group of public companies has made several significant coal, nickel, copper, gold and silver discoveries in the U.S., Canada, China and Mongolia.
 Mr. Armstrong has also fostered several joint ventures within his companies including those with Cameco Corp., AREVA and Phelps Dodge.